dannyyuan06/theReadingCorner/README.md

 This is a monorepo using `npx create-next-app@latest`.

+## NEA - Submission - Danny Yuan

+To see the original code for the submission of the NEA, go to the `NEA` branch.
+There will be minimal differences but there will be edits to the current master branch to achieve the rest of my strech Success Criteria.

 ## Set up & run

 Most of the code will be in the `/client/src` directory.